sungnga/react-revents/README.md

   - `export const LISTEN_TO_USER_PHOTOS = 'LISTEN_TO_USER_PHOTOS';`
 - In profileActions.js file:
   - Import the constant: `import { LISTEN_TO_USER_PHOTOS } from "./profileConstants";`
-  - Write a listenToUserPhotos action creator function that listens to user photos
+  - Write a listenToUserPhotos action creator function that listens to user photos in Firestore
     - This function takes photos as an argument
     - This function returns as an object,
       - the action type of LISTEN_TO_USER_PHOTOS